 It’s also a good practice to have the home you are leaving behind professionally cleaned as well.
 This is especially important if you are renting.
 Take pictures following the cleaning, so that you have proof of the condition your home was left in.
 Not only will the new occupants be grateful, but you’ll improve your rental references.

 You need to arrange to have the utilities turned off in your current home on the day following your move but also turned on in your new home.
 Nothing is worse than arriving at your new home and not having hot water or electricity.
 Having your Wi-Fi and cable ready are an added perk that will help you settle in faster.

 If possible have your utility services turned on the day before you arrive and check to make sure everything is working, or ask your agent to check for you.

 8) Create a Floor Plan

-A floor plan of your new home will help you to know what fits and what won’t – before you arrive.
+Create a floor plan of your new home to help you to know what fits and what won’t – before you arrive.
 This will save you time, money and effort when moving.
 A floor plan is one of the best visual tools that you can use to help organize a move.
 Lay out your rooms ahead of time, determine what will go where, use it as a guide to unpack and more!

 For example, this 3D Floor Plan clearly shows you how different rooms can be set up.
 It was created using RoomSketcher Home Designer – an easy-to-use floor plan and home design tool that you can use to plan and organize your move.
 Draw your floor plan and furnish and decorate it using the easy drag and drop tools.
 The RoomSketcher Product Library has thousands of items to choose from and you can resize any item to match your own.